 Crime & Punishment, Misdemeanours,Incidents and Accidents

 In this chapter I have included items that were reported in the local newspapers involving infringements of the law, accidents, incidents and deaths arising from accidents.
 “Normal ” deaths are recorded in other chapters.
-Because there was a lot of information I have split this chapter into a total of three sections.
+Because there was a lot of information I have had to split this chapter into a number of sections.

 There were several courts that sat to judge the offences.
 These included the Huddersfield County Police Court, the Holmfirth Magistrates Court and the County Court of Yorkshire.
 In the very early days, the Netherthong Town Council had the authority to deal with petty offences within the village.The Coroner dealt with inquiries into local deaths, when deemed necessary, and the proceedings were generally held in Netherthong.